 Pythium is one of the most common pathogens of vegetable plants that causes damping-off, crown and stem rot.
 Pythium attacks vegetables that are under stress from excessive nutrient levels (high E.C.), ammonium toxicity and/or wet growing medium.
 It is a natural inhabitant of the soil where it can survive indefinitely; therefore, it can persist in soil and debris in the greenhouse for many years.
 Introduction of Pythium into the greenhouse can occur through plug transplants, reused growing media and irrigation water.
 Like many pathogens, Pythium can develop resistance to fungicides.
 Prevention of this disease requires good sanitation practices to disinfect floors, benches and containers.
 Pythium can be bound to mineral soil, organic matter and its spores do not disperse with air.

 Proper sanitation and maintaining proper pH and E.C. of the growing medium are a good start in preventing root diseases.
 Use a growing medium that is ideal for the environment in the greenhouse.
-For fall and winter crops, when evapo-transpiration is low, use a growing medium with good porosity, like PRO-MIX® HP.
-Even better is including active ingredients such as BIOFUNGICIDE™* or BIOFUNGICIDE™* + MYCORRHIZAE™ found in PRO-MIX® HP BIOFUNGICIDE™* helps suppress root diseases caused by Pythium, Fusarium and Rhizoctonia and MYCORRHIZAE™ helps improve plant health enabling plants to be more resistant to an outbreak of disease.
+For fall and winter crops, when evapo-transpiration is low, use a growing medium with good porosity, like PRO-MIX* HP.
+Even better is including active ingredients such as BIOFUNGICIDE™* or BIOFUNGICIDE™* + MYCORRHIZAE™ as BIOFUNGICIDE™ helps suppress root diseases caused by Pythium, Fusarium and Rhizoctonia, and MYCORRHIZAE™ helps improve plant health, thus resistance to an outbreak of disease.

-Air temperature must be adapted for the needs of greenhouse vegetable crops and ventilation and air flow need to be used to reduce humidity and condensation which aid in root disease problems.
-Fungus gnats and shore flies may introduce and spread root rot pathogens, so if they are present use biological or chemical controls to reduce their populations.
-If a vegetable crop has root disease, it must be diagnosed by an independent laboratory so the proper control method can be used to control the spread of the disease.
+Air temperature must be adapted for the needs of greenhouse vegetable crops, and ventilation needs to be used to reduce humidity and condensation which aid in root disease problems.
+Fungus gnats and shore flies may introduce and spread root rot pathogens.
+If they are present, use biological or chemical controls to reduce their populations.
+If a vegetable crop has a root disease, it must be diagnosed by an independent laboratory so the proper control method can be used to control the spread of the disease.